Yury Maksimov

 Yury Vladimirovich Maksimov (Юрий Владимирович Максимов; born April 11, 1978, Fryazino, Moscow Oblast, USSR) is a Russian cyber-entrepreneur, programmer, investor and one of the only three Russian high-tech billionaires to make their fortunes on software.

-He is a co-founder of Cyberus, foundation for result-oriented cybersecurity development, and Positive Technologies, a global leader in cybersecurity, where he served as CEO from 2007 to 2021.
+He is a co-founder and non-controlling shareholder of Cyberus cybersecurity development foundation, and Positive Technologies, a global leader in cybersecurity, where he served as CEO from 2007 to 2021.

 In 2021, he was appointed advisor to the Minister for Digital Development, Communications, and Mass Media of the Russian Federation on a voluntary basis.

 In July 2024, Maksimov joined the Forbes World's Billionaires list with the total net worth of US$1.2 billion.

 Biography

 Early years

 Yury Maksimov was born on April 11, 1978, in the scientific town of Fryazino (Moscow Oblast) into a family of engineers.
 His parents, Vladimir and Lyudmila, worked at the 50th Anniversary of the USSR Plant in Fryazino.
 He was the family's second son (his elder brother, Dmitry Maksimov, is also a co-founder of Positive Technologies).

 In 1995, Maksimov finished school and entered the physics department of Moscow State University.
 There he developed software for modeling and analyzing problems of information transmission in heterogeneous networks.
 He graduated as a specialist in this field in 2001.

 In 2004, Maksimov completed his post-graduate studies at Moscow State University.